Tolc-Software/tolc/docs/packaging/docs/getting_tolc.md

 )

 FetchContent_MakeAvailable(tolc_bootstrap)
-# Download and uses find_package to locate tolc
+# Download and use find_package to locate tolc
 get_tolc()
 ```